sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-This script will allow us to store credentails in a local file and get an authorisation token for running queries.
+This script will allow us to store credentials in a local file and get an authorisation token for running queries.

-Hoever, the script requires that you have the AzureAD powershell module installed.
+However, the script requires that you have the AzureAD PowerShell module installed.
 If you don't already have this installed, you can run: